neolea/neolea-training-materials/e.301-cryptography/README.md

 tested for their robustness, eventually cracked.
 A private key is then built and used in wireshark to decipher the previously captured TLS connection.

+## Scripts
+The script folder holds useful scripts used to create the ECB example image and manage users.